Language: EN

 Content of a variable

 A variable is called that because its content can vary.
-I know, it’s very broad to say that a variable varies, but that’s how it is.
-Conversely, those that cannot vary are called constants.
+I know, it’s a bit broad to say that a variable varies, but that’s how it is (in contrast, those that cannot vary are called constants).

-As for the value that we can store, it can be anything allowed by the language.
-From a number, to a text string, or a more complex object such as the complete list of orders from a factory.
+The value we can store can be anything allowed by the language.
+From a number to a string of text, or a more complex object like the complete list of orders from a factory.

-The variable has a name and an associated data type, which allows it to be identified and its content accessed at runtime.
+The variable has a name and an associated data type, which allows it to be identified and accessed during runtime.

 For example, a code